 Having close family ties on three continents, Attorney Bernard (Bert) van Gils began his legal career in international business.
-He has more than twenty years of experience advising and representing clients in a variety of international commercial transactions and legal compliance matters including advising U.S. companies entering international markets, assisting overseas businesses with penetrating the U.S. market, and representing foreign and domestic clients before state, federal and foreign offices.
+He has more than twenty-five years of experience advising and representing clients in a variety of international commercial transactions and legal compliance matters including advising U.S. companies entering international markets, assisting overseas businesses with penetrating the U.S. market, and representing foreign and domestic clients before state, federal and foreign offices.

 Services for the overseas client:

 The dynamic area around Northern Virginia and Washington, D.C. is an active nexus between government, high technology and international trading activities.
 With a presence in this area, firms have convenient access to the U.S. government, rail, port and airport facilities, free trade zones, international financial institutions, embassies and international organizations.

 The Van Gils Law Firm assists businesses coming to this dynamic market in a number of ways:

 • providing assistance with opening offices and subsidiaries and designing business structures to be compatible with laws, regulations and the effective functioning of business strategies

 • advising on laws, regulations, and policies affecting the penetration of the U.S. market

 • providing representation before financial institutions and local, state and federal government agencies

 • negotiating investment, sales, joint venture, and licensing agreements

 • consulting on complex legal and political challenges.